chrismaltby/gb-studio-site/content/docs/scripting.md

   <img src="/img/events/display-multiple-choice.png" class="event-preview" />
   <img src="/img/events/display-multiple-choice-preview.png" class="event-preview" />

-- **Text: Set Animation Speed** <span class="new">New in 1.1.0</span>
+- **Text: Set Animation Speed**
   Set the speed that dialogue boxes appear and disappear and how fast text appears within the box.
   <img src="/img/events/text-animation-speed.png" class="event-preview" />

 ## Scene Events

-- **Scene: Switch Scene**
+- **Scene: Change Scene**
   Transition to a new scene with player at a specified position and direction.
 A connection line will be drawn between the source of the event and the destination scene with a <img src="/img/screenshots/destination-end.png" style="height:12px"/> icon appearing at the destination position.
 It's possible to drag this icon around and between scenes to modify the event.
   <img src="/img/events/switch-scene.png" class="event-preview" />
   <img src="/img/events/switch-scene-preview.png" class="event-preview" />

 - **Scene: Store Current On Stack** <span class="new">New in 1.1.0</span>
   Store the current scene and player state on to the scene stack, this allows you to return to this exact location later using the _Scene Restore_ events.
-A common use of this event would be to include in a script just before a _Switch Scene_ event to open a menu scene, in the menu scene you could wait for the player to press a close button and then use the _Restore Previous From Stack_ event to return to where the player opened the menu.
+A common use of this event would be to include in a script just before a _Change Scene_ event to open a menu scene, in the menu scene you could wait for the player to press a close button and then use the _Restore Previous From Stack_ event to return to where the player opened the menu.
   <img src="/img/events/scene-stack-push.png" class="event-preview" />

 - **Scene: Restore Previous From Stack** <span class="new">New in 1.1.0</span>